-Several friends of the Wisconsin Media Check Foundation have alerted us to these Politifact Wisconsin pieces, alleging bias exists.
+Several friends of the Wisconsin Media Check have alerted us to these Politifact Wisconsin pieces, alleging bias exists.

 In its July 13, 2016 print edition, the Green Bay Press Gazette set forth a perfect example of media bias by headline.
 First, let’s take a look at the headline: “Johnson has not yet backed Social Security cuts”.